dainst/idai-field/README.md

 are made, similar to the behaviour of 'npm start'.

 ```
-npm run e2e
+2$ npm run e2e
 ```

 This command runs the end to end tests once.
 While changes of sources are recompiled automatically, tests have to be triggered on demand, unlike the behaviour of 'npm run test-loop', which runs continuously.

 ## Deployment

 The recommended way for building and testing the iDAI.field 2 Client application is as follows

 ```
-npm test
+1$ npm test
-(npm run server)
+(2$ npm run server)
-npm run e2e
+1$ npm run e2e
-npm run package
+1$ npm run package
 ```

 As described above, in order for the e2e tests to work, the dist dir has to be served